5 Incredible Online Courses to Learn Italian

 You can choose a daily goal for the number of minutes you want to spend on the app every day (5-20 minutes).

-This helps to minimize the risk of students becoming overwhelmed and giving up with studying Italian.
+This helps to minimize the risk of students becoming overwhelmed and giving up on studying the target language.

 It includes lots of images to help you remember words as well as realistic dialogues.